NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ---

-As a small project, I started building a simple JSON parser in C. I added support for all data types, except for Unicode escape characters (JSON accepts values such as `\u03C0` if you don't feel like manually copy-pasting the character with code point `U+03C0`).
-When it came time to add them to my parser, I realized encoding Unicode characters wasn't as simple as I had expected.
+As a small project I built a simple JSON parser in C. I first added support for all data types, except for Unicode escape characters (JSON accepts values such as `\u03C0` if you don't feel like manually copy-pasting the character with code point `U+03C0`).
+I didn't find it urgent to add support for them right away, but when it came time to do it, I realized encoding Unicode characters wasn't as simple as I had expected.
+You are not supposed to just put the raw code point value into the data structure.

 So I decided to dive deep into Unicode and its encodings, and write about what I learned in the process.
 Hopefully you'll also pick something up along the way.